 One of the most underrated places in Armenia where travelers see unique mountain nature and ancient petroglyphs is Ughtasar in Syunik.

-This is not an easy place to get to and must be visited during the warmer months and in a tour group or with an all-terrain vehicle.
+Known as one of the hidden gems in Armenia, Ughtasar is not easily accessible and should be visited during the warmer months and in a tour group or with an all-terrain vehicle.

 Hikers will enjoy the trails in the region as they will see rare flora and fauna as well as prehistoric petroglyphs.